 What exactly is in bottled drinks?
-Many bottled drinks advertise that they are good for you, but what are the ingredients in bottled drinks anyways?
+Many advertise that they are good for you, but what are the ingredients in bottled drinks anyway?

 Aggressively marketed as important for health and hydration, a mind-boggling array of packaged beverages vie for our attention in the marketplace: sports drinks, energy drinks, fitness waters, vitamin waters—even “designer waters.”
-That’s not even counting the dozens of varieties of plain bottled water.
+And that’s not even counting the dozens of varieties of plain bottled water.

 For sure, water makes up as much as 65 percent of adult body weight.
 It’s essential for most bodily functions, so staying well hydrated is essential to good health.